duncanscanga/VDRS-Solutions/A5/progress.md

 # Sam:

-Dev Branch:
+Dev Branch: sam-register-injection, sam-a5
-Progress:
+Progress: Implemented Docker, started working on the Register() injection testing
-Difficulties:
+Difficulties: Trouble with implementing checks for some injections since many of them are valid passwords
-Plan:
+Plan: Find the most efficient check to ensure the inputs are not passed in